Wybro/InterviewPrep/Questions/questions2.md

 * This means both objects will stay alive until the references are removed
 * Retain cycles can lead to memory leaks if not handled properly

 #### Solution:
-It might be useful to maintain a strong retain cycle when an operation should outlive the entity that initiated it.
+* It might be useful to maintain a strong retain cycle when an operation should outlive the entity that initiated it.
 --------

 ### Question 5
 Create two classes and implement the `delegate` pattern

 #### Solution:
-Step 1: Create two structs -- maybe A & B
+Step 1: Create two structs
 ```Swift
 struct A {}

 struct B {}
 ```

-Step 2: Create a protocol delegate for one of the classes -- maybe `ADelegate` -- and write simple method signature for delegate to implement
+Step 2: Create a protocol delegate for one of the classes and write simple method signature for delegate to implement
 ```Swift
 protocol ADelegate {
   func someDelegateFunc()